 What’s the secret to writing a great professional thank-you note?

 Do you send an email, a handwritten note or a little gift?
 What do you say?
-We’ve all heard that you shouldn’t push an agenda, ask for a job or try to
+We’ve all heard that you shouldn’t push an agenda, ask for a job or try to close a sale.

 I am going to answer all those questions, and show you how to get a response like this: